bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 If no `<PropertyGroup>` element exists in the project file, or if all `<PropertyGroup>` elements have `Condition` attributes, then a `<PropertyGroup>` element (with no `Condition` attribute) is added to the project file, and the  `<UserSecretsId>` element is added to it.

-The `<UserSecretsId>` element's inner text is initialized to new GUID by default, unless a user secrets ID is specified by the `--id <USERSECRETSID>` option.
+The `<UserSecretsId>` element's inner text is initialized to new GUID by default, unless a `UserSecretsId` is specified by the `--id <USERSECRETSID>` option.

 If the [Project Option](#project-option) is not specified then the tool searches the current directory for the Visual Studio project file.

 ### Configuration-specific User Secrets

-The user secret ID added or updated in the project by the tool is independent of any configuration associated with the project.
+The `UserSecretsId` added or updated in the project by the tool is independent of any configuration associated with the project.
 So all builds of the project will use the same user secrets store when the build is run.

 If you want to use configuration-specific user secrets stores, then you'll need to manually add `<UserSecretsId>` elements to the `<PropertyGroup>` elements with the `Condition` attributes.